Annapolis High School (Maryland): Zero-basing controversy & academic turnaround

+Adequate Yearly Progress is no longer a current measuring tool for schools.
 After the school's standardized test scores failed to meet federal Adequate Yearly Progress (AYP) standards, Anne Arundel County Schools Superintendent Kevin M. Maxwell required the school's entire staff — including the principal, administrators, teachers, secretaries, and custodians — to reapply for their positions in the fall of 2007, a controversial move termed "zero-basing" that is one of several reform options authorized by the Maryland Department of Education and the federal No Child Left Behind law.
 As a result, around half of the teachers and staff did not return in 2008.
 The school also hired a group of "AYP Specialists" and other support staff to focus primarily on ensuring that the school's standardized test scores reached state and federal standards.
 Within 30 months of zero-basing, the school successfully made an academic turnaround and met AYP standards in two consecutive years and increased the number of students who passed the Maryland School Assessment 34 percentage points in English and 19 points in math.
 As a result of this turnaround, principal Don Lilley was named the state's best principal by the Maryland Association of Secondary School Principals in 2010.
-As of the 2011-12 school year, Annapolis High did not make AYP despite extensive efforts by teachers to do so.
+As of the 2011–12 school year, Annapolis High did not make AYP despite extensive efforts by teachers to do so.
+Adequate Yearly Progress was discontinued in 2015.